Choosing Your Health Plan

 25% coinsurance, no maximum

-In New York, Maryland, Virgina, Washington, D.C., and metropolitan areas of California, HMOs with no deductibles are also available, which you may want to consider.
+In Maryland, Virgina, Washington, D.C., and metropolitan areas of California, HMOs with no deductibles are also available, which you may want to consider.

 1 Where flat copays are shown for medical benefits, they are in lieu of the deductible and coinsurance.